GERG ‘Technology Benchmark for site level methane emissions quantification’ – Phase II.A

 – January 2022

-• 9 Top-down / site-level technologies
+• 9 site-level methods

-• 3 bottom-up technologies
+• 3 bottom-up methods

 Partners